Bookmark and Share

 Trail Description:

-The hike to Hidden Falls begins from the shoreline at the south end of the Many Glacier Hotel.
+The hike to Hidden Falls in Glacier National Park begins near the shoreline of Swiftcurrent Lake, located at the south end of the Many Glacier Hotel.
 However, you can shave 5 miles off your roundtrip hike by taking the two shuttle boats across Swiftcurrent Lake and Lake Josephine.
+This hike description assumes you'll take the shuttle boats, therefore this hike begins from the boat dock at the Many Glacier Hotel.
+Please note that there is a fee to board the two boats.

 Lake JosephineThe express boat shuttles hikers across Swiftcurrent Lake in about 8 minutes.
-From the landing on the south side of the lake you’ll take the paved trail over to Lake Josephine.
-This short 0.2-mile walk climbs about 80 feet before descending back down to the lake.
-From here you’ll board the Morning Eagle and take the 12-minute shuttle across Lake Josephine.
+From the landing on the south side of the lake you'll take the paved trail over to Lake Josephine.
+This short 0.2-mile walk climbs about 80 feet before descending back down to the lakeshore.
+From here you'll board the Morning Eagle and take the 12-minute shuttle across Lake Josephine.

 For most of its length the path travels through a quiet forest.
-Hikers will pass by a couple of small streams along the way, as well as several thimbleberry patches.
+Hikers will also pass by a couple of small streams along the way, as well as several thimbleberry patches.

 mapelevation